William S. Burroughs: Return to United States

-In 1976 he appeared in Rosa von Praunheims New York documentary Underground & Emigrants.
+In 1976, he appeared in Rosa von Praunheim's New York documentary Underground & Emigrants.

-Organized by Columbia professor Sylvère Lotringer, Giorno, and Grauerholz, the Nova Convention was a multimedia retrospective of Burroughs' work held from November 30 to December 2, 1978, at various locations throughout New York.
+Organized by Columbia professor Sylvère Lotringer, Giorno, and Grauerholz, the Nova Convention was a multimedia retrospective of Burroughs's work held from November 30 to December 2, 1978, at various locations throughout New York.
 The event included readings from Southern, Ginsberg, Smith, and Frank Zappa (who filled in at the last minute for Keith Richards, then entangled in a legal problem), in addition to panel discussions with Timothy Leary and Robert Anton Wilson and concerts featuring The B-52's, Suicide, Philip Glass, and Debbie Harry and Chris Stein.

 In 1976, Burroughs was having dinner with his son, William S. "Billy" Burroughs Jr., and Allen Ginsberg in Boulder, Colorado, at Ginsberg's Buddhist poetry school (Jack Kerouac School of Disembodied Poetics) at Chogyam Trungpa's Naropa University when Billy began to vomit blood.
 Burroughs Sr. had not seen his son for over a year and was alarmed at his appearance when Billy arrived at Ginsberg's apartment.
 Although Billy had successfully published two short novels in the 1970s and was deemed by literary critics like Ann Charters as a bona fide "second generation beat writer", his brief marriage to a teenage waitress had disintegrated.
 Billy was a constant drinker, and there were long periods when he was out of contact with any of his family or friends.
 The diagnosis was liver cirrhosis so complete that the only treatment was a rarely performed liver transplant operation.
 Fortunately, the University of Colorado Medical Center was one of two places in the nation that performed transplants under the pioneering work of Dr. Thomas Starzl.
 Billy underwent the procedure and beat the thirty-percent survival odds.
 His father spent time in 1976 and 1977 in Colorado, helping Billy through additional surgeries and complications.
 Ted Morgan's biography asserts that their relationship was not spontaneous and lacked real warmth or intimacy.
 Allen Ginsberg was supportive to both Burroughs and his son throughout the long period of recovery.